People: All users

 Miro AI analyzes your input and generates a structured diagram based on predefined templates and connections.
 You can then edit, move, and connect AI-generated shapes just like manually added ones.

-From Create with AI panel
+Create a diagram from the Create with AI panel

 - Open the Create with AI panel.